temporalio/temporal-learning/docs/getting_started/php/hello_world_in_php/index.md

 ## Workflow interface and implementation

-With the PHP SDK, yyou define an interface and an implementation.
+With the PHP SDK, you define an interface and an implementation.

 First, let's take a look at the workflow interface: